Privacy Policy

 What We Do NOT Collect

-• Terminal content — all input and output is end-to-end encrypted (X25519 + AES-256-GCM).
-Our servers relay encrypted bytes they cannot decrypt.
+• Terminal content — terminal input and output are end-to-end encrypted (X25519 + AES-256-GCM).
+The AFK relay routes encrypted bytes without receiving terminal plaintext.

 Third-Party Services